KogovsekZan93/Physics/miscellaneous/README.md

 about the probability density function of the aforementioned variable.

+# MiscellaneousTestScript
+The MiscellaneousTestScript script is the test script which can be used upon changing the code to check whether it still performs as intended.
+If there are no error messages after running the test script, it can be assumed, that the functions perform as intended.

 # Installation of the miscellaneous function package
 On the "Home" tab, in the Environment section, click the "Set Path" button.
 The "Set Path" dialog box opens, listing all